Property Tax Protection Program

 Texas property owners should protest annually since Because it is the surest way to reduce property taxes.

-A total of $78.34 million was saved in 2023 thanks to property tax appeals of all types.
-While down from the peak of $106.23 million in 2021, the 2023 total was still 203.64% higher than a decade ago.
+A total of $64.84 million was saved in 2024 thanks to tax appeals of all types.
+While down from the peak of $106.23 million in 2021, the 2024 total was still 223.07% higher than a decade ago.
 There has been a slight downturn in the money returned via tax protests since 2021, but more people are protesting than ever before.

-Total savings may be down, but single family homes are rising at a faster clip every year, with a current peak in 2023. $30.90 million in taxes were cut thanks to single family homeowners alone, quintuple the savings of a decade prior.
-The biggest reason for the central decline is that commercial, industrial, and multi family homes combined have sunk, down 43.56% since 2021.
-At this pace, single family homes will eclipse this combination in a few years.
+Total savings are starting to go back up, with single family homes rising at a faster clip every year, with a current peak in 2024. $31.15 million in taxes were cut thanks to single family homeowners alone, quintuple the savings of a decade prior.
+The biggest reason for the central decline is that commercial, industrial, and multi family homes combined have sunk, down 48.57% since 2021.
+At this pace, single family homes will eclipse this combination in a few years, possibly 2025.

 TERMS/ DISCLAIMER